 Who is a Junior Member?

-A Junior Member is a DAR member age 18 through 35 years, who holds full DAR membership, and when qualified, may serve as an officer and/or chairman at the national, state, and chapter levels.
-Florida Juniors wear many hats, often in combination!
+A Junior is a DAR member age 18 through 35 years, who holds full DAR membership; and when qualified, may serve as an officer and/or chairman at the national, state, and chapter levels.
+Juniors wear many hats, often in combination!
 We are students, career women, mothers, and spouses.
 Juniors join DAR for a variety of reasons and have diverse interests.
-We attend meetings, serve on committees, subscribe to the DAR Magazine, follow the DAR blogs and Facebook pages and much more!
+We attend meetings, serve on committees, subscribe to the DAR Magazine, follow the DAR blogs and Facebook pages, and much more!
 By working together for a common goal we forge many friendships and embrace the endless opportunities for personal and professional growth.
-Florida Juniors are making a difference in their communities and the world!
+Juniors are making a difference in their communities and the world!

 The National Junior Membership Committee was established in 1937.
 The goals are: to gain new Junior members; to build a well-informed Junior membership; to encourage active participation in all phases of DAR service; and to support the National Junior Membership Committee’s official fund-raising project–the Helen Pouch Memorial Fund.

 The Helen Pouch Memorial Fund is the National Junior Membership Committee’s official fundraising project.
 This fund is named in memory of Helen Pouch (1901-1919) who was the daughter of Mrs. William H. Pouch, the first national chairman of the Junior Membership Committee in 1937, and later President General, 1941-1944.
-The fund provides scholarships, medical aid, and general financial assistance to the two DAR schools, Kate Duncan Smith DAR School in Alabama, and Tamassee DAR School in South Carolina.
+The fund provides scholarships, medical aid, and general financial assistance to the Kate Duncan Smith DAR School in Alabama and four other approved schools.

-Florida Daughters are proud of our Juniors and look forward to
+Choctawhatchee Bay Daughters are proud of our Juniors!